 During this season, various other whales grace the fjords with their presence.

-Encounters with Humpbacks, whether solitary or in larger groups, are a common occurrence.
-Known and admired all over the world for their spectacular breaches, formidable pectoral slams, and overall breathtaking performances, here their primary focus is on feeding, making them swift and challenging to catch even a fleeting glimpse.
+Encounters with humpbacks, whether solitary or in larger groups, are common.
+Known and admired worldwide for their spectacular breaches, formidable pectoral slams, and breathtaking performances, they are here with a singular focus: feeding.
+This makes them swift, elusive, and challenging to glimpse, even for a fleeting moment.

-You may come across Minke whales, the smallest of all baleen whales.
-I once had a remarkable encounter with them in Australia, where it’s typical to see them interacting with boats and snorkelers.
-Unfortunately, in Norway, they are still hunted for their meat, so it’s advised for them to steer clear of boats.
+You may also come across minke whales, the smallest of all baleen whales.
+I once had a remarkable encounter with them in Australia, where they are known to interact with boats and snorkelers.
+Unfortunately, in Norway, they are still hunted for their meat, so they have every reason to steer clear of boats.

-For those incredibly fortunate, there is even the possibility of spotting fin whales, the second-largest animals on Earth.
+For the incredibly fortunate, there is even the possibility of spotting fin whales—the second-largest animals on Earth.

 IMAGE ABOVE: Humpback whale (Megaptera novaeangliae) diving in the Norwegian fjords.